 Norfolk: East Lexham

-Here is a small National School, built by F.W.
-Keppel, Esq.
+Here is a small NATIONAL SCHOOL, built by the late F.W.
+Keppel, Esq., and supported by the lord of the manor.

 See also the East Lexham parish page.